Chapter 3772-15 Independent Testing Laboratories

 (L) Assist and/or train commission agents on the security, compliance, and accounting/auditing practices that should be used;

-(M) Provide gaming software verification tools to the commission for on-site inspections, when laboratory presence is requested;
+(M) Provide software verification tools to the commission , when requested;

 (N) Have internal policies and controls that prohibit any one individual from having the sole responsibility for both review and approval of gaming devices or technologies to be used in a casino facility;